 \section{Abstract}

-We rigorously prove existence and conformal invariance of scaling limits of magnetization and multi-point spin correlations in the critical Ising model on an arbitrary simply connected planar domain.
-This solves a number of conjectures coming from physical and mathematical literatures.
-The proof is based on convergence results for discrete holomorphic spinor observables.
+We rigorously prove the existence and the conformal invariance of scaling limits of the magnetization and multi-point spin correlations in the critical Ising model on arbitrary simply connected planar domains.
+This solves a number of conjectures coming from the physical and the mathematical literature.
+The proof relies on convergence results for discrete holomorphic spinor observables and probabilistic techniques.